 People who develop substance use issues may also do things while actively addicted that they feel ashamed of, compounding their already existing shame.
 All this shame can make recovery from addiction much harder.
 You don’t want to open up about it and you wonder if you even deserve to be happy.
 Coping with shame should be a priority in treatment or therapy and it’s likely something you will have to keep working on for a while.
 The following are some tips for coping with shame.

 The real power of shame comes from keeping it hidden, sometimes even from ourselves.
 When you’re ashamed of something, the natural reflex is to bury it, but that only makes it worse.
 The first step in coping with shame is to acknowledge what you’re feeling.
-Several studies have found just acknowledging emotions can minimize the negative impact they have on you.
+Several studies have found that just acknowledging emotions can minimize the negative impact they have on you.
 One study found that participants who were more accepting of their emotions were less likely to develop symptoms of depression following stressful situations.
 Acknowledging and accepting your feelings of shame are the first steps in the process of letting it go.

 When you feel shame, it may be mixed up with other emotions, most commonly, guilt.
 Shame and guilt feel similar, but they are different in important ways.
 Guilt is a useful emotion that indicates we need to correct some behavior.
 For example, you might feel guilty that you forgot your mom’s birthday, and that guilt can prod you to apologize and make it up to her.
 Guilt itself is unpleasant, but it can lead us to improve our behavior.